thirstythurston/thurstonherricks/content/projects/macrophage-assay/_index.md

 ---

-This is a descrition of using a U-net based on mobilnet-v2 to identify living and dead macrophages in experiments
+This is a descrition of using a U-Net based on mobilnet-v2 to identify living and dead macrophages in experiments

 ---